European Union Shapes COVID-19 Stabilization Plan: 'Details Have To Be Worked Out'

 But Germany, Sweden and the Netherlands have shown resistance and are not keen on financial transfers, preferring loans.

-The EU leaders discussed the necessary steps to avoid the tail risk of the COVID-19 crisis morphing into a full-blown EU and euro crisis, Frédérique Carrier, head of investment strategy at RBC Wealth Management, said in a note.
+Rhe EU leaders discussed the necessary steps to avoid the tail risk of the COVID-19 crisis morphing into a full-blown EU and euro crisis, Frédérique Carrier, head of investment strategy at RBC Wealth Management, said in a note.

 “There is broad based agreement the recently announced €540 billion package agreed to by Eurogroup finance ministers needs to be enlarged, but details have to be worked out,” the strategist said.